The-Politico/politico-style/README.md

 $ npm run build
 ```

-To publish
+To publish:
+Update the version number in package.json.

 ```
-Update the version number in package.json.
-Run npm publish
+$ npm publish
 ```

 ### Cf.